joaquimrocha/radosfs/doc/arch.md

 # Architecture {#arch}

-RadosFs was designed taking into account scalability and flexibility so it offers similar ways of accomplishing the same things, although each way might mean, for example, that the succeeding operations will be faster.
+*libradosfs* was designed taking into account scalability and flexibility so it offers similar ways of accomplishing the same things, although each way might mean, for example, that the succeeding operations will be faster.